Electroneurodiagnostic Clinical Rotation (Arizona)

-Students enrolled in the GateWay Community College Electroneurodiagnostics Program may complete their clinical rotations at Mayo Clinic as part of their education.
+Students enrolled in the Electroneurodiagnostic Technology program at GateWay Community College may complete their clinical rotations at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona.

-Mayo School of Health Sciences (MSHS) coordinates this training experience in conjunction with Gateway Community College.
-The length of the rotation is flexible and depends upon the Gateway program guidelines and requirements.
+Mayo School of Health Sciences coordinates the clinical rotation training experience in conjunction with GateWay Community College.
+The length of the rotation is flexible and depends on GateWay's program guidelines and requirements.

-Several area hospitals and clinics serve as clinical training sites.
+Several Phoenix-area hospitals and clinics serve as clinical training sites.
 Students do their rotations at one or two, but not all, participating practice sites.

 Graduation and certification

-For the majority of the rotation, your learning schedule will include eight-hour days, two days per week, with some evening hours.
-Students must be available any hours on Tuesdays and Thursdays.
+For the majority of the rotation, your learning schedule includes eight-hour days, two days a week.

-Two or three GateWay Community College students are accepted each year by Mayo School of Health Sciences for the electroneurodiagnostic clinical rotations, which take place at Mayo Clinic Hospital .
-This ensures you will receive close one-on-one instruction and a comprehensive educational experience.
+Each year, Mayo School of Health Sciences admits up to six GateWay Community College students for the Electroneurodiagnostic Clinical Rotation.
+This ensures you receive close one-on-one instruction and a comprehensive educational experience.